marcinofulus/jupyter4edu/augsburg/installation/nbgrader_local.md

 ### Installing `miniconda`

-The latest version of `miniconda` can be obtained from openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout mykey.key -out mycert.pemhttps://docs.conda.io/en/latest/miniconda.html.
-For our purposes, we choose
-`Miniconda Linux 64-bit` for Python 3.7, the most recent Python version at the time of writing.
+The latest version of `miniconda` can be obtained from https://docs.conda.io/en/latest/miniconda.html.
+For our purposes, we choose `Miniconda Linux 64-bit` for Python 3.7, the most recent Python version at the time of writing.
 After downloading, it is recommended to verify the SHA256 checksum by running